 - Fresh Lemons - you will need both the lemon zest and the lemon juice from fresh lemons.
 It’s easiest to zest first then juice them.

 - Powdered Sugar - this adds sweetness without any grittiness so is a great choice for frosting.

 - Yellow Food Coloring - if you want a stronger yellow color for your frosting, you can use either food coloring drops or gel food coloring.

-How to Make Lemon Cream Cheese Icing
+How to Make This Lemon Cream Cheese Frosting Recipe

 - Cream the butter and cream cheese.
 In the bowl of a stand mixer, add the softened butter and cream cheese and beat with the whisk attachment until light and fluffy, or about 2-3 minutes.
 (Note: you can also do this is in large bowl with a hand mixer)

 - Add the rest of the ingredients.
 Turn the mixer off and add the powdered sugar, lemon juice, lemon zest, and yellow food coloring.

 - Mix until fluffy.
 Mix on low until fully incorporated, then beat on high for about a minute or until it is light and fluffy again.

 - Use or store.
 Use immediately (make sure that whatever you use this on has had a chance to cool completely), or store in an airtight container in the fridge for up to 4 days.
 Enjoy!